+Table 5.1.
+Project Typologies

+Typology Activity

-Typology Activity (i) Construct, upgrade or rehabilitate the productive Infrastructure and small infrastructure For Agriculture: Plant nurseries, Fermentries, dryers, oil mills, processing facilities and their ancillary or associated facilities such as sheds for storage Mini feed mills to process harvested feed crops: 1 - 2 tons capacity per day Renovating or establishing existing or new Field Experimentation Stations For Smallstock (poultry and pig): Construction or upgrading of national research headquarters, pig multiplier centre or facility, pig breeding farm or facility, pig and poultry sheds and night shelter; poultry nest-boxes for hens to lay eggs and hatch chicks; small-scale poultry hatcheries; pig farrowing crates to reduce piglet mortality; Construction of slaughter slabs2 to be located in strategic pig production areas to facilitate the hygienic off-the-ground slaughter For Agriculture and Smallstock:
+(i) Construct, upgrade or rehabilitate the productive Infrastructure and small infrastructure 2 For Agriculture: • Plant nurseries, Fermentries, dryers, oil mills, processing facilities and their ancillary or associated facilities such as sheds for storage • Mini feed mills to process harvested feed crops: 1 - 2 tons capacity per day • Renovating or establishing existing or new Field Experimentation Stations For Smallstock (poultry and pig): • Construction or upgrading of national research headquarters, pig multiplier centre or facility, pig breeding farm or facility, pig and poultry sheds and night shelter; poultry nest-boxes for hens to lay eggs and hatch chicks; small-scale poultry hatcheries; pig farrowing crates to reduce piglet mortality; • Construction of slaughter slabs3 to be located in strategic pig production areas to facilitate the hygienic off-the-ground slaughter For Agriculture and Smallstock: • Existing/new provincial offices, training centres, storage assets or facilities, housing management assets, and around the agriculture commodity and smallstock-specific value chains. • Provision of mobility assets (Vehicle, Boat, etc.) All vehicles and particularly boats will need to comply with safety standard and be accompanied by safety equipment and training according to the national requirements. • Feeder road or footpath within the existing footprints to avoid land acquisition and related resettlement impacts.

+(ii) invest in agricultural For Agriculture:

+and smallstock

-&lt;sup>1 Refers to poultry and pig.
+1 Refers to poultry and pig.